August 22nd ALBANY FIRES

-United Way of the Greater Capital Region, in partnership with CROAD, is accepting donations to support the families impacted by the two fires on Sheridan & Quail Street early morning on Sunday, September 30th.
+United Way of the Greater Capital Region, in partnership with CROAD, is requesting gift card donations to support the families impacted by a large fire on Myrtle Avenue late Thursday evening.

 - Short-term relief is being provided by the American Red Cross.
 This assistance is in the area of food, safe shelter, clothing and medical care.